pronoiac/mefi.social/migrating_instances.md

 Set up an alias.
 It's within Settings / Account / Moving *from* a different account.

+#### moving vs redirection
-After this point, you could lose all access to your old account.
+With this step, you could lose access to your old account.
+You won't be able to edit the old profile, or make, edit, or delete posts.
 Handle or save notifications, DMs, etc.

-#### moving vs redirection
+There's a choice to make.
 Either one has a few notes on their page.
 This is a rough attempt to summarize.